rwxrob/notes/Cycling/Performance adventure cycling kit.md

 This kit doesn't have a "casual clothes" option because all the clothes double as casual and performance, no lycra at all.
 Bibs make zero sense because they are hard to get out of, look weird, and only provide minimal aero gains over OrNot Mission shorts in reality.

 Rain is absolutely brutal in NC so having serious rain gear is an absolute must.
+The discontinued Patagonia Super Alpine jacket is actually for climbing in the harshest conditions and has a hoody that perfectly fits over the Giro Aether helmet (another reason not to get an MTB or POC helmet and stick with minimal, lightest road helmets and just wear a MAAP cap under them when needed).

 > [!TIP]
 > I love that road pedals are completely rideable with sandals.
 Wanna be footloose on a hot day and just relax?
 Perhaps tan those ultra white roadie feet?
 Put on the sandals.
 It's okay.
 It's an advantage that very few performance adventure cyclists consider.
 You just cannot do the same with SPD pedals (unless you get those heavy double-sided ones).